Cool-Dev121/maven-demo/README.md

 ##Build
-To build from the command line:
+To build from the command line (to produce a jar for instance):

     cd maven-demo
     mvn clean install